 Recommended IE Settings

-- AH will automatically charge Registered User annually and on each periodic renewal until cancellation.
-Registered User is responsible for all applicable taxes, and AH will charge tax when required to do so.
+- AgilityHealth will automatically charge Registered User annually and on each periodic renewal until cancellation.
+Registered User is responsible for all applicable taxes, and AgilityHealth will charge tax when required to do so.
 Registered User’s payments are non-refundable unless required by law (e.g., registered users living in the European Union have the right to cancel their paid subscription within fourteen (14) days of signing up for or renewing their account for the Software).
-Registered User will provide AH with a valid credit card or completed electronic funds transfer (EFT) form for payment and Registered User hereby authorizes AH to charge such annual fees to such card or EFT transfer.
-AH may change the fees in effect but will give Registered User advance notice of these changes via a message to the email address associated with Registered User’s account.
+Registered User will provide AgilityHealth with a valid credit card or completed electronic funds transfer (EFT) form for payment and Registered User hereby authorizes AgilityHealth to charge such annual fees to such card or EFT transfer.
+AgilityHealth may change the fees in effect but will give Registered User advance notice of these changes via a message to the email address associated with Registered User’s account.

 Grant of Rights to Access and Conditions of Use.

 - The AgilityHealth® Radar Assessment is intended to be delivered as a facilitated retrospective session guided by a certified AgilityHealth Facilitator (“AHF”) following the format of delivery advised by AgilityHealth.
 Registered User acknowledges and agrees that this specific assessment should only be delivered by an individual who has passed either certification; AgilityHealth is not responsible for selecting, providing, or otherwise identifying any such certified individual.